-24 Related party transactions
+26 Related party transactions

 Owing to the nature of the academy trust and the composition of the board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
+The following related party transactions took place in the financial period.